Where Kids Are Safe, Inside and Out

 When Kids Struggle, We’re Ready

 Of course, there are hard moments.
 This is real life, and growing up is messy.
 When those moments come, our staff don’t panic.
 They listen.
 They support.
 They know how to help kids feel safe again.
 We partner closely with families, and we take every camper’s emotional well-being seriously.
 This is not a “sink or swim” kind of camp.
-It’s a place where kids are supported as they learn to navigate real-life challenges and come out stronger on the other side.
+It’s a place where you child will be supported as they learn to navigate real-life challenges and come out stronger on the other side.

 what campers have to say